 Talk to your doctor before starting any of these therapies to make sure it’s right for you.

 Switching to an anti-inflammatory diet could make a difference in the frequency and severity of your breakouts.
 Red meat, sugar, and nightshade vegetables can all contribute to flare-ups.
 Try to eliminate them in favor of anti-inflammatory options like oily fish, nuts, and leafy greens.

-Dairy products and foods containing brewer’s yeast — pizza dough, cake, beer — have also been known to exacerbate HS symptoms.
-You may want to consider phasing these foods out of your diet.
+Dairy products and foods containing brewer’s yeast (pizza dough, cake, beer) have also been known to exacerbate HS symptoms.
+More research is needed to determine whether brewer’s yeast affects all people with HS or just those with a wheat intolerance.
+Either way, you may want to consider phasing dairy and brewer’s yeast out of your diet.